Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/README.md

     {
         ChannelReference = "12345",
         Priority = 1,
-        RequestedWorkerSelectors = new List<WorkerSelector>
+        RequestedWorkerSelectors = new List<RouterWorkerSelector>
         {
-            new WorkerSelector("Some-Skill", LabelOperator.GreaterThan, new LabelValue(10))
+            new RouterWorkerSelector("Some-Skill", LabelOperator.GreaterThan, new LabelValue(10))
         }
     });
 ```